 Year 9 & 10

-A major focus for Years 9 and 10, is to prepare students for thier post Year 10 education and careers.
-Students are also supported to become independent, lifelong learners as they reach the end of their education at St Aloysius.
+A major focus for Years 9 and 10, is to prepare students for their further education and careers.
+Students are also supported to become independent, lifelong learners.

 Students study the following core subjects: